-// Insert your definitions here (show initial values for your semaphores!) semaphore s1(0), s2(0), l1(1), l2(1);
+( Insert your definitions here (show initial values for your semaphores!) semaphore s1(0), s2(0), I1(1), I2(1);

 // Thread 1 // Thread 2

-/1.down(); l2.down();
+//.down(); l2.down();

 s1.up(); s2.up();

 s2.down(); s1.down();

 /2.down(); l1.down();

-This question ended up being a lot more difficult to grade than I had expected.
+This question ended up being somewhat ambiguous.

-The difficulty centers around the meaning of "deadlock."
+The difficulty revolves around the meaning of "deadlock."
 What I had intended was a deadlock that is a (static) resource deadlock, which is a situation that arises due to a sequence of requests, acquisitions and subsequent releases of static, identifiable resources by processes.
 Only this type of deadlock can be described by the 4 necessary conditions discussed in class.
+If I were to create a similar question again, I would explicitly specify such a static deadlock.